Hackt1vator/iFix/README.md

 <h3 align"center">Run sudo chmod 755 ./*
 <h3 align"center">Now cd the device folder inside the iFix folder and run the last 3 commands above again
 <h3 align"center">cd the iFix directory again
-<h3 align"center">Last to launch the app, run this in terminal:
+<h3 align"center">to launch the app, run this in terminal:
 python3 iFix.py
+<h3 align"center">new click for ios 12-14 start checkra1n and for ios 15-16 start palera1n
+<h3 align"center">When the device is jailbroken, you can click bypass ios 12-16
+<h3 align"center">bypass done